Table of contents

 create-new-tag-server-container-google-tag-manager

-Within your workspace, go to u0022u003Cstrongu003ETagsu0022u003C/strongu003E and click u003Cstrongu003Eu0022New.u003C/strongu003E
+Within your workspace, go to tags and click new.

-Step 5: Choose tag type (Server Container)
+Step 5: choose tag type (Server Container)

 choose-tag-type-google-tag-manager

-Step 6: set trigger (Server Container).
+Step 6: set up trigger (Server Container)

 choose a trigger google tag manager